remiadon/remiadon.github.io/_posts/2015-04-10-blogging-about-globbing.md

 If the current one is a <span style="color:#c7254e;">&#63;</span>, it actually matches any characters, so we simply move forward, nothing checked.

 <h3>Star</h3>
+The star (not to be confused with the Kleene star), is the crux of our problem.\\

 <h3>Characters sets</h3>